jruels/az-databricks-adf/Day2/Lab5.md

    - **Blob Storage**:
      - Select **Azure Blob Storage** and authenticate with your Storage Account containing the happiness and population csv files.
 Remember to give your linked service a unique name.
    - **PostgreSQL**:
-     - Select **Azure Database for PostgreSQL** and provide server details (host, username, password, database).
+     - Click on `+ New` then select **Azure Database for PostgreSQL** and provide server details (host, username, password, database).
 Remember to give your linked service a unique name.
+DO NOT FORGET TO SELECT SSL FOR ENCRYPTION METHOD.

 #### 2. **Create Datasets**
 1. **Blob Storage Dataset** (Source):